Students sitting in a classroom and using laptops. © GIZ

 Approach

-• Promoting ongoing education in land management and policy across Africa.
-This includes implementing a scholarship and research programme in cooperation with the German Academic Exchange Service (DAAD).
+• Promoting education and training in land governance and policy through scholarships and research programmes in partnership with the German Academic Exchange Service (DAAD).

 Additional information